I’ve written about empathy before – the consequences of having no empathy and why empathy is the ultimate game changer.

 - Just like empathy cannot be selective, it also can’t be conditional.
 There can’t be conditions on empathy and if anyone tries to do so with you, it’s not empathy it’s “let’s see how far I can push my agenda and how desperate you are for my validation/approval.”

-- Judgement and empathy cannot coexist.
+- Judgment and empathy cannot coexist.
 To judge is to pedestal yourself while failing to see the very connectedness that empathy is defined by.
 The connectedness that we all share as spiritual beings having a human experience.

 Understand and accept that without the other person being able to put themselves in your shoes, feel with you and see themselves within you and your experience, a deep, genuine and mutual connection in which you feel safe, secure and understood cannot ever exist.